robincoello/he-origami/docs/overview/governance.md

 ## Advisory group

-The Origami advisory group comprises senior front end developers from across FT technology.
+The Origami advisory group comprises senior front end developers from across Higher Ed technology.
 Advisory group members are responsible for:

 * subscribing to the `front-end-web` mailing list
 * subscribing to Origami spec changes via GitHub